DomainTools/api-java/README.md

 ## Installation ###

-1A [Download the jar](http://domain.com/api-java/domaintools.api.client-1.0.0.jar) and add it in your Library.
+[Download the jar](http://domain.com/api-java/domaintools.api.client-1.0.0.jar) and add it in your Library.

-1B If you use Maven, add this to your pom xml :

-MAVEN

 ## Usage ##